-7.5 TEMPERATURE SENSOR
+7.5 Temperature Sensor

-The temperature sensor is connected to J2 on the interface board as shown in Figure 2-8 and described in 2.4.7.
+The temperature sensor is connected to J2 on the interface board as shown in Figure 2-6 and described in Section 2.4.7.
+This is required for battery temperature compensation and to annunciate a high battery temperature alarm.

-7.6 GROUND DETECTION SWITCH
+7.6 Ground Detection Switch

-The Ground Detection Switch is a factory installed option that allows the operator to easily disable the ground detection by breaking the internal connection from the internal detection system and ground.
+The Ground Detection Switch is a factory-installed option that allows the operator to easily disable the ground detection by breaking the internal connection from the internal detection system and ground.
 Breaking the internal ground connection is useful for troubleshooting ground paths on the dc system or eliminating interactions with other ground detection equipment on the system.

-Unless other ground detection is in use on the dc system, the ground detection switch should be left in the ON position.
+Unless other ground detection is in use on the DC system, the ground detection switch should be left in the ON position.

-7.7 DNP3 COMMUNICATIONS
+7.7 DNP3 Communications